Noxshine/Noxshine/README.md

 - 👋 Hi, I’m Hoang Pham
-- 👀 I’m interested in Golang and back-end develope
+- 👀 I’m interested in Golang and back-end develop
 - 🌱 I’m currently studying at Ha Noi Uni of Science and Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...